BinaryStudioAcademy/bsa-2024-gitfit/docs/specification.md

 **Element:** Separate page.

-**How to reach:** Accessible from the sidebar by clicking the "Access Management" link.
+**How to reach:** Accessible from the sidebar by clicking the "Access Management" link for users with "View and Edit" and "Manage" access granted.

+**Page appearance for users with no access**
+Header is shown.
+Sidebar is not shown on the page.
+Helper text is shown on the middle of the page "You don't have access to the pages yet.
+Please contact an admin to grant you access".

 Controls user group access to specific actions and projects.